andraugust/andraugust.github.io/quantum-2.md

 In the first section we derived the general Schrodinger equation and solved it for the dynamics of discrete-state systems.
 In the second section we defined wavefunctions and showed how to represent particles in terms of them.
 The rest of this post combines those two sections to model the dynamics of particles, starting with a free particle, and then moving on to potentials etc.

-__Free Particle.__ A free particle is defined as having no forces act on it.
+__Free Particle.__ A particle is said to be "free" when it has no forces acting on it.
 In the absence of forces there are no potentials, so the Hamiltonian is
 $$
 \mathbf{H} = \frac{\mathbf{P}^2}{2m} = -\frac{\hbar^2}{2m}\frac{\partial^2}{\partial x^2}
 $$

-Plugging this into the GSE gives
+Plugging this into the GSE gives the PDE governing free particle dynamics:

 $$